-Impairment assessment of goodwill as at March 31,2024:
+impairment assessment of goodwill as at March 31,2025:

 The Company has performed the annual impairment assessment of the goodwill by determining the "value in use" of the Cash Generating Unit (CGU) as an aggregate of present value of cash flow projections covering a five year period and the terminal value.
 The management considers the entire business operations of the Company as a single CGU for the impairment assessment.
 Determination of value in use involves significant estimates and assumptions that affect the reporting CGU's expected future cash flows.
 These estimates and assumptions, primarily include, but not limited to, the Industry trend, the revenue growth and profitability during the forecasted period, the discount rate and the terminal growth rate.

 Considering the historical performance of the CGU and based on the forward looking estimates, revisions were made to the cash flow projections and other key assumptions such as discount rate and the perpetual growth rate.
-The cash flows are discounted using a post tax discount rate of 13.5%.
-The terminal value of cash generating unit is arrived at by extrapolating cash flows of latest forecasted year to perpetuity considering a nil growth rate.
+The cash flows are discounted using a post tax discount rate of 12.9%, PY (13.5%).
+The outcome of the impairment assessment remains unchanged in both pre tax and post tax discount rate scenarios.
+The terminal value of cash generating unit is arrived at by extrapolating cash flows of latest forecasted year to perpetuity considering a nil growth rate

 Sensitivity Analysis: